Way back in June 2016, I got an email from a developer named Alexander Kallaway.

 You can also check out their official website: 100daysofcode.com

-And read Alex’s latest article about recent improvements to the challenge.
+And read Alex’s article about some of the improvements to the challenge.

 Even if you don’t want to take the challenge, you should keep coding as much as you can make time to do.